Nonadmitted and Reinsurance Reform Act (NRRA)

 NIMA -The Non-Admitted Insurance Multi-State Association became operational in July 2012.
 NIMA is limited to providing a mechanism to report, collect, allocate and distribute surplus lines tax revenues.
 NIMA allows participating states to continue to collect surplus lines premium taxes according to state laws consistent with the agreement.
 On May 2, 2016, the remaining NIMA members (Puerto Rico, South Dakota, Utah, Wyoming and associate member Tennessee) announced the unanimous decision to dissolve the association, joining Louisiana who withdrew on October 1, 2015 and Florida who intends to withdraw on June 1, 2016.
 The dissolution will be effective October 1, 2016 and will include a 12 month run-off period, ending September 30, 2017 to allow endorsements on policies effective prior to October 1, 2016 to be filed through the Surplus Lines Clearinghouse.

 SLIMPACT - The Surplus Lines Insurance Multistate Compliance Compact was intended to clarify the law and ease the regulatory burdens on E&S brokers when placing multistate risks.
-SLIMPACT, if implemented, would have provided for uniform regulatory provisions for its members and allowed each compacting state to collect taxes on all nonadmitted risks where risk exposures are present in the compacting state(s).
-SLIMPACT failed to become operational having never achieved the required ten member states.
-Currently, six states have statutes approving SLIMPACT membership (Alabama, Indiana, Kentucky, New Mexico, Rhode Island and Vermont).
+SLIMPACT, if implemented, would have provided for uniform regulatory provisions for its members and allowed each compacting state to collect taxes on all nonadmitted risks where risk exposures were present in the compacting state(s).
+SLIMPACT failed to become operational having never achieved the required ten member states and the National Conference of Insurance Legislators (NCOIL), that sponsored the model language, eventually voted to abandon the compact.
+Currently, five states have statutes approving SLIMPACT membership (Alabama, Indiana, Kentucky, Rhode Island and Vermont).
 Multi-State risks in these states follow the state’s current rules.

 After Florida leaves NIMA on June 1, 2016 and NIMA officially dissolves on October 1, 2016, all U.S jurisdictions representing 100% of U.S. premium volume will collect and retain 100% of the surplus lines premium tax paid to them as the “home state” of the insured.
 The January 2014 report of the U.S. Government Accountability Office, “Effects of the Nonadmitted and Reinsurance Reform Act of 2010,” noted the home state provision has produced significant benefits for the surplus lines industry by reducing the need for brokers and insurers to comply with differing sets of rules, disclosures and requirements.